russgray/basildoncoder_blog/content/commentary/Evil-=-Important.-Apparently..md

 Title: Evil = Important.
 Apparently.
 Date: 2008-04-08 16:34
 Author: Russell Gray
-Slug: Evil-Important-Apparently.
+Slug: evil-important-apparently

 OK, I know I shouldn't even *acknowledge* spam blogs, but this one amused me.
 Some filthy credit-crunch link bait site took an extract from my [previous post][1] (this is obviously what happens when you say the phrase 'credit card' ... oops) and ran it though an automated word substitution program.
 The result is fascinating.
 It turned this:

 > … you buy something from Amazon, you are protected by the fact that
 > evil black-hats can't find the prime factors of your encryption key